A unified duality framework for barotropic, quantum and Korteweg fluids: Basic framework

 \begin{assumption} For simplicity, we will tacitly assume that $L$ and $\lc$, together with their adjoints $L^*$ and $\lc^*$, are differential or integral operators (with respect to the spatial variable) defined on their natural domains.
 In particular, they can be lifted to act on time-dependent functions. \end{assumption}

 \begin{conv} Define the \emph{entropy} function by \be \ce: \R^n \to \R_+,\ \ce(v):= \ee It follows from the L\"owner convexity assumption that $\ce$ is convex. \end{conv}

 \begin{remark} {Here we adopt a slightly cleaner definition of entropy than in \cite{V25}.
-There, the technical assumption $\ce(0)=0$ that was required to work in Orlicz spaces, which are not employed in this paper, forced us to define the entropy as $ \ce=\frac 1 2 (\tr (\cf(\cdot)-\cf(0))). $ } Of course, this is just a minor cosmetic issue. \end{remark} \begin{assumption} We assume that $\ce$ is strictly convex (but not necessarily uniformly convex) in $\ooo$ and lower-semicontinuous in $\R^n$. \end{assumption} \begin{conv} We now define a transformation that will serve as a systematic change of variables.
-To any given $v\in \ooo$ we associate the ``sharp'' vector where the gradient $\nabla$ is taken with respect to $v$.
+There, the technical assumption $\ce(0)=0$ that was required to work in Orlicz spaces, which are not employed in this paper, forced us to define the entropy as $ \ce=\frac 1 2 (\tr (\cf(\cdot)-\cf(0))). $ } Of course, this is just a minor cosmetic issue. \end{remark} \begin{assumption} We assume that $\ce$ is strictly convex (but not necessarily uniformly convex) in $\ooo$ and lower-semicontinuous in $\R^n$. \end{assumption} \begin{conv} We now define a transformation\footnote{See Remark \ref{remsharp}.} that will serve as a systematic change of variables.
+To any given $v\in \ooo$ we associate the vector \be \mom:=\nabla \ce(v), \ee where the gradient $\nabla$ is taken with respect to $v$.
 Since $\ce$ is strictly convex in $\ooo$, the map is $C^1$-smooth and injective.
-Moreover, for any $\mom\in \nabla \ce(\ooo)$, where $\ce^*$ is the Legendre transform of $\ce$. \end{conv} \begin{remark} Note that $\nabla \ce(\ooo)$ need not be convex, since full Legendre duality \cite[Section 26]{rock} is not imposed, being incompatible with the applications in Section~\ref{Sec3}. \end{remark}
+Moreover, for any $\mom\in \nabla \ce(\ooo)$, where $\ce^*$ is the Legendre transform of $\ce$. \end{conv}